 Baked Sweet Potato Falafel

-Success!!
-And oh am I glad.
-Because these pop-able falafel bites are just too darn delicious.
-They have this sort of cozy warmness … very a la the flavors in this sweet potato hummus with roasted garlic (total favorite of mine!).
+Filled with this sort of cozy warmness … very a la the flavors in this sweet potato hummus with roasted garlic … they are just too darn delicious.

-1. My go-to?
-With roasted veggies (carrots, parsnips and red onion, please and thank you!), a grain of some sort and tahini sauce for drizzling.
+- My go-to?
+With roasted veggies (carrots, parsnips and red onion, please and thank you), a grain of some sort and tahini sauce for drizzling.

 All most excellent choices.
 All you should totally give a try.

 Tips & Tricks For These Baked Sweet Potato Falafel

 - I personally love to use oat flour in these falafel for it’s sort of sweet, subtle flavor.
 But you could absolutely use another flour, like all-purpose or white whole wheat.

 - I feel like a bit of a broken record, but a cookie scoop is your best friend when forming the falafel mixture into balls.
 It makes the process must faster and you’ll wind up with bites that are all the same size.
 Along those lines, clean hands will help when rolling the mixture into balls (this is more towards the end of the process – if you find the mixture sticking a lot just rinse your hands quickly and get back to it).